-Alright everyone, welcome to class!
+Alright everyone, let's get going!

+Bear with me, this first bit is dense with a lot for you to churn on after you read it.
+So hang in there.
 The first thing we are going to do is a quick review of project management concepts.
 I apologize to kick off with something that may be basic to some of you, but you all will need to understand the basic precepts and frameworks on which the practical applications that make up the rest of the class are based.
-So please bear with me.
+Wasn't that an exciting start?
+It gets better, promise \bigcirc

 The following passage (until we get to "Back Planning") is loosely modeled on the Wikipedia definition, with some direct quotes from there as well.
-I went with Wikipedia because it was the shortest with the used the most plain language among the various sources I have.
+I went with Wikipedia because it used the most plain language among the various sources I have.
 It was far more succinct than my texts from my college and industry courses.
 Direct quotes are annotated as such.